Firework and Bonfire Safety

 If you want to buy fireworks for use in your garden, you can.
-But fireworks are dangerous, and the added risks of coronavirus means you should think very carefully about doing so this year.
+But fireworks are dangerous, and you should think very carefully about doing so.
 If you do buy fireworks for your own use, you should always follow the Firework Code.

 You shouldn’t set off fireworks in a park or other public open space.
 All local authorities in Wales have banned this.

 If you do decide you want to have your own bonfire or fireworks display, please follow the guidelines below:

 - Fireworks must not be sold to anybody under the age of 18

 - Only buy fireworks that are CE marked